-There is already a shortage of data scientists and business analysts due to the Big Data boom.
-Businesses and other organizations increasingly recognize the potential value of the huge amounts of data produced and archived each day, indeed every minute and second, if such data is analyzed correctly and creatively.
-The skills necessary to analyze and act upon insights from data are dispersed among managers, economic analysts, computer scientists, engineers and statisticians.
-Business analytics, especially involving Big Data, can help organizations make smarter and more effective decisions, such as finding ways to increase sales or to cut costs.
-Indeed, Big Data especially will be a source of future business growth and has a major trend in business that will play out over many years.
-Thus, Big Data increases the need for well-prepared professionals in Business Analytics
+The big data boom has brought about a shortage of data scientists and business analysts.
+Companies increasingly recognize the value of the huge amounts of data produced each day, indeed every minute and second, if such data are analyzed correctly and creatively.
+The skills needed to analyze and act upon insights from data are dispersed among managers, economic analysts, computer scientists, statisticians and engineers.
+Business analytics, especially involving big data, can help firms make smarter and more effective decisions.
+Big data will be a source of future growth and is a major trend that will play out over many years.

-This new interdisciplinary program is unprecedented in Europe.
-Unlike similar programs, CEU's MSc-Business Analytics offers a full spectrum of skills and knowledge necessary for business analysts to create value from big data and other sources of quantitative information while emphasizing the management and economic aspects of how data creates value.
+The MS Business Analytics offers the full spectrum of knowledge and skills you need to create value from big data and other sources of quantitative information, while emphasizing the management and economic aspects of how data creates value.

-Graduates of the program will be familiar with all aspects of Business Analytics, with an emphasis on Big Data and will be especially well versed in applications assisting business decision making.
-Understanding the pressing questions posed by managers, the methodological challenges of statistics, as well as the power and limitation of technologies, our graduates will be sought for key positions within organizations and may even become entrepreneurs in the booming analytics startup arena.
-Our graduates will be able to connect with the highly specialized experts of software developers, quantitative analysts, and present their analysis in clear and effective ways other management colleagues.
-Students may fill positions like Chief Data Officers, who are responsible for how organizations analyze, acquire, manage, innovate with and govern data.
+You will be familiar with all aspects of business analytics with an emphasis on big data, including applications assisting business decision making.
+Understanding the pressing questions posed by managers, the methodological challenges of statistics, and the power and limitation of technologies, you will be sought for key organizational positions and may even become an entrepreneur in the booming analytics startup arena.